 In addition to the swimwear from across the last one hundred years, the exhibit includes a range of photographs depicting Kelowna beach scenes from as far back as the 1910s, showing that as much as things change, the majesty of Kelowna and the pull of Okanagan Lake remains as strong as ever.

 Babes and Bathers runs until Monday, September 3rd, 2018, and the Okanagan Heritage Museum is open Monday to Saturday from 10 a.m to 5 p.m.
 There is no charge to visit the Okanagan Heritage Museum, but a $5 donation is suggested.

 Keep an eye on the Kelowna Museums Society website, as they regularly have interesting exhibits promoting the heritage and history of our region.
 Whether Kelowna is home or your favourite vacation spot, you’re sure to enjoy an afternoon at one of our local museums!

-Vince Jones is a Bachelor of Arts graduate from UBC Okanagan and a passionate supporter of local and independent music.
+Vincent Jones is a Bachelor of Arts graduate from UBC Okanagan and a passionate supporter of local and independent music.
 In the past, Vince was featured on 102.7 The PEAK in Vancouver, contributed to CBC Radio West and KelownaNow as a music columnist.
 He has hosted and contributed to indie music podcasts, and has booked, emceed and promoted numerous shows.
-He is currently the Marketing Manager for Kelowna’s Walker Real Estate
+He is the Co-Owner of Kelowna marketing and branding agency, By Jove Co.